 This course is an introduction to EKG monitoring and rhythm interpretation.
 It is intended for the health care professional who has a background in anatomy and physiology and patient care.
 The participant will learn to correctly apply the monitor leads and obtain monitor strips, as well as interpret the strip for rate and rhythm.
 The criteria for basic normal and abnormal rhythms will be taught.
 Ample practice will ensure accuracy.
 Clinical correlation will include discussions of the pathophysiology and hemodynamics of various cardiac rhythms, as well as some of the treatment options.
 This course will be kept on a level suitable for the student with little or no previous EKG training, but does require minimal skill set.
 Current BLS for Healthcare Provider certification required.
 Textbook required.

-This course is designed for the experienced health care provider and provides participants with the knowledge and laboratory skills required to become a phlebotomist.
-Participants will learn how to perform a variety of blood collection methods and techniques.
-Classroom and skills laboratory instruction will also include a basic review of anatomy and physiology, medical terminology, infection control, handling and storage.
-Upon completion of this course participants will be prepared to pursue certification to become a certified phlebotomist.
-Information on certification requirements in phlebotomy will be provided to participants during the course.
+This course is designed for the individual seeking a healthcare credential in the field of Phlebotomy.
+Participants will gain the knowledge and laboratory skills to perform a variety of blood collection methods and techniques required to become a Phlebotomist.
+Classroom and skills laboratory instruction will also include a basic review of concepts related to anatomy and physiology, medical terminology, infection control, handling, and storage.
+Upon completion of this course participants will be prepared to take the Certified Phlebotomy Technician certification and earn the CPT credential.

 This course is designed for the LPN needing to gain a working knowledge of the fundamentals of IV Therapy.
 Topics covered include: the role of the clinician guided by the Nurse Practice Act, pertinent anatomy and physiology and site selection, infection control/biohazard waste compliance, types of catheters available along with their recommended usage, preparing for and performing venipuncture, recommendations regarding types of dressings and timeframe for dressing changes, proper documentation maintaining catheter patency, relationship between IV therapy and the body's hemostatic and regulatory functions, formulas used to calculate fluid and drug administration rate, nursing care of the patient receiving: drug therapy, blood and blood components, parenteral nutrition, fluid for hydration, applied learning of knowledge learned in practice.